Shorif4321/Ass12-niche-website-client-side/README.md

 # Welcomt to My Fashion Shop Online Plateform

 Hwllow my dear customer, We are try to share our best collectin to you and your familly.
 Our bag are very unick and stylist, that way you can choise a bag without any hazitation.
 You can see your last customar reviews and you also share your feedback about our product.
-We belive client satisfaction is the main key to success.
+We belive client satisfaction is the main key to success....

-#Live Websit link is: https://bag-website-eec4d.web.app
+# Live Websit link is: https://bag-website-eec4d.web.app

 ## Our latest collectin is on home page
 ## You cand choise more BAG from Explore more form home banner